mschreie/hpe_oneview_ansible_handsonlabs/exercises/00_introduction.md

 - **Controller** : The deployment will be managed from Automation Controller(Tower) via the Web-UI.
 So the Controller will be the object of interest, where we concentrate on the most.<br>
 We have a RHEL 8 Server with Ansible Tower (AAP 1.2 / Tower Version 3.8) installed.
 RHEL and Tower are correctly subscribed and registered at cloud.redhat.com.<br><br>
+The Controller SW itself runs as user `awx`.
+You as administrator of that host can connect as user `ansible`.
+Most of the tasks to perform here will need `root` privileges.<br>
 We already created an **Organization** called `Handsonlabs Organization`.
 We recommend using this organization so that some predefined playbooks will not run into issues.

-- **Bastion Host** : To configure the Controller and to have a place controller can prepare e.g. ISO-Images needed for the deployment process, we use the Bastion host.<br><br>
+- **Bastion Host** : To configure the Controller and to have a place where the controller can prepare the ISO-Images, we use the Bastion host.<br><br>
 You typically work as user "ansible" on the bastion host.<br><br> You find following directories on bastion host:
    - `/var/www/html/isos`<br>This directory offers the Installation ISO immages and is reachable via browser as http://..../isos/ .
 You will also find some useful files about the setup of your environment.